binnes/WiFiMeshRaspberryPi/part1/PIMESH.md

     - sudo nano /etc/network/interfaces.d/wlan0

     then add the following content:

     ```text
     auto wlan0
     iface wlan0 inet manual
         wireless-channel 1
         wireless-essid call-code-mesh
         wireless-mode ad-hoc
         wireless-ap 01:12:23:34:45:56
     ```

-    You can replace
+    You can replace:

     - the channel number with a [valid 2.4 GHz WiFi channel number for your region](https://en.wikipedia.org/wiki/List_of_WLAN_channels) (most regions support channels 1 to 11)
     - the essid with a network name of your choosing
     - the ap with any valid address (6, 2 digit hexadecimal numbers, separated by colons)